 - Jenny Dean – dyer, author and tutor

-- Justine Aldersey-Williams, The Wild Dyery – dyer, tutor, has online courses on natural dyeing
+- Justine Aldersey-Williams, The Wild Dyery – dyer, tutor (including online), runs Fibreshed in the North West

 Origin in the UK: Natural dyeing is known from the Iron Age.
 Examples of dyes have been identified in Iron Age textiles from Danish bog burials and similar dates are likely to be true for the UK.

-Number of skilled craftspeople: It is estimated that there are about 50 natural dyers working at the very highest level, and another 500 or so who really ‘know their stuff’.
-Some dyers are experts in a specialist area only – such as indigo dyeing, dyeing wool, dyeing linen, dyeing for historical re-enactment etc.
+There has been a surge of enthusiasm and interest in natural dyeing over the last few years.
+Note that some very experienced dyers are experts in a specialist area only – such as indigo dyeing, dyeing wool, dyeing linen, dyeing for historical re-enactment etc.

 Dyestuffs, recipes, information